NiklasTiede/CheatSheet-Linux/README.md

 | `-w`        | Only whole words            |
 | `--include` | Only certain files included |

-Sometimes I search through a folder of files for a pattern.
-For replacing the pattern, `sed` can be used.
-When I refactor code I prefer use VSCode's search-and-replace capabilities.
-Most commonly I use `grep -rnw 'patt' .` to know how much times the pattern is reoccuring.
+Sometimes I search through a folder filled with files for a pattern.
+Most commonly I use `grep -rnw 'patt' .` to know how much times the pattern is occuring.

 ```bash
 grep -rnw 'patt' .               # searchs through cwd for pattern